krhkt/custom-element-boilerplate-setup/README.md

 npx @krhkt/custom-element-boilerplate-setup
 ```

-And write the custom element class name to be used in pascal case sentece, without the `Element` suffix.
+And write the custom element class name to be used in pascal case sentence, without the `Element` suffix.